-I am happy to announce that the freeCodeCamp mobile app is finally ready to accept beta testers. 🧑💻
+I am happy to announce that the freeCodeCamp mobile app is finally ready for you to download. 🎊

-The mobile development team just pushed a big update with many helpful improvements.
-A big part of this is update is the implementation of the freeCodeCamp curriculum, AKA /learn.
+The mobile development team just pushed a big update with many helpful improvements, including the much-awaited /learn user experience.

-The /learn component has a built-in code editor specifically designed for completing challenges on mobile devices.
+The /learn experience features a built-in code editor specifically designed for easy coding on the go.
 You can also use it to build your certification projects.

-Here's a sneak peek into the curriculum on a mobile device:
+Here's a sneak peek into the /learn experience on a mobile device:

 It's also possible to preview your challenges and projects.
 This shows a preview of the Camper Café project:

-Of course there is much more content and many more features to explore in the mobile app.
-But those are for you to discover.
+Of course, there are so many more tutorials and features to explore in the mobile app.
+But we'll leave those for you to discover. 😉

-We've also made some improvements to the /news, Code Radio, and our Podcast components – which are also available in the app.
+We've also made some improvements to /news, Code Radio, and our Podcast listener – which are also available in the app.

 Here's how to sign up for the open beta on Android.
 (We're working on getting the iOS version live soon, too.)